hamidfathi1998/Icrypto/README.md

 # Architecture

-"ToDo" is based on the MVI architecture pattern.
+"ICrypto" is based on the MVI architecture pattern.

 <img src="/preview/mvi-pattern.png"/>